 Sears, Roebuck and Co. hasn't outgrown the mall scene, but it's spending more time in other places.
-Beyond about 785 US mall-based stores in all 50 states, Sears operates 20 Sears Essentials/Grand stores in 10 states, as well as 54 specialty stores that include three dozen free-standing Sears Auto Centers and more than a dozen Lands' End retail stores.
+Beyond about 670 US mall-based stores in all 50 states, Sears operates 8 Sears Essentials/Grand stores in 8 states, as well as two dozen free-standing Sears Auto Centers offering tires, parts, accessories, and auto repair and maintenance.
 Sears' stores sell apparel, tools, and appliances (Kenmore), and provide home services (remodeling, appliance repairs) under the Sears Parts & Repair Services and A&E Factory brands.
 It also operates a growing online business.
-Sears was acquired by Kmart Holding Corp. in 2005.
+Sears was acquired by Kmart Holding Corp in 2005.
 The deal formed Sears Holdings, which owns both chains.

-The company's freestanding off-the-mall format -- about 55 Sears Essentials/Grand stores -- is designed to compete directly with supercenters, such as Wal-Mart, by selling consumables, health and beauty aids, housewares, and toys, among other offerings, all under one very large roof.
-About half the locations have in-store pharmacies.
-The superstores average about 116,000 sq. ft. and are present in about two dozen states.
-However, the number Sears Essentials/Grand locations has declined from 75 in 2008 to 54 in early 2013.
+The company's freestanding off-the-mall format -- about 10 Sears Essentials/Grand stores -- was designed to compete directly with supercenters, such as Wal-Mart, by selling consumables, health and beauty aids, housewares, and toys, among other offerings, all under one very large roof.
+However, the number of Sears Essentials/Grand locations has declined from 75 in 2008 to 54 in early 2013 to 8 in 2014.

-Online retail operations consist of sears.com and landsend.com and specialty catalogs.
-(Sears Holdings has announced plans to spin off Lands' End to shareholders to form a separate, publicly-traded company.)
+Online retail operations consist of sears.com and specialty catalogs.
+In 2014 Sears Holdings spun off its Lands' End clothing subsidiary to shareholders to form a separate, publicly-traded company.